 There is little difference between a Box Pleat and Inverted Box Pleat.
 In fact they are the same thing!
 The difference is what you see on the RIGHT side of the fabric.
 The back of a box pleat will look like an inverted pleat and vice versa.
 Therefore the methodology is the same, you just have to decide which pleat you want to show on the RIGHT side of your product.

-Image above shows the RIGHT side of both fabrics.
+Image below shows the RIGHT side of both fabrics.
 The pink fabric is a Box Pleat and the green fabric is an Inverted Box Pleat.

 How to create a Box Pleat & Inverted Box Pleat:

 For this tutorial I am going to presume that you are working with a pattern that has pleats.
 The pleats will be marked on the pattern with solid or dotted lines and arrows (for the direction to fold/press the pleat).